 The ESCA requires FORA, acting as the Army's contractor, to address safety issues resulting from historic Fort Ord munitions training operations.
-Through the ESCA, FORA and the ESCA Remediation Program (RP) team have successfully addressed three (3) historic concerns: 1) yearly federal appropriation funding fluctuations that delayed Army cleanup and necessitated costly mobilization and demobilization expenses; 2) Regulator questions about protectiveness of previous actions for sensitive uses; and 3) the local jurisdiction, community and FORA's desire to reduce MEC property access risks.
+Through the ESCA, FORA and the ESCA Remediation Program (RP) team have successfully addressed three (3) historic concerns: 1) yearly federal appropriation funding fluctuations that delayed Army cleanup and necessitated costly mobilization and demobilization expenses; 2) Regulator questions about protectiveness of previous actions for sensitive uses; and, 3) the local jurisdiction, community and FORA's desire to reduce MEC property access risks.

 Of the \$98 million that FORA ESCA RP received, FORA paid \$82.1 million upfront, to secure an AIG "cost-cap" insurance policy.
 AIG controlled the \$82.1 million in a "commutation" account and payed Arcadis directly as work was performed.
-AIG provided up to \$128 million assuring additional work (known and unknown) is completed to the Regulators satisfaction (see table below).
-Under those agreements, AIG paid Arcadis directly while FORA oversaw Arcadis compliance with the ESCA and AOC requirements.
+AIG provides up to \$128 million assuring additional work (known and unknown) is completed to the Regulators satisfaction (see table below).
+Under these agreements, AIG pays Arcadis directly while FORA oversee Arcadis compliance with the ESCA and AOC requirements.
 On January 25, 2017, Arcadis notified FORA that the ESCA commutation account was exhausted and that future Arcadis work would be paid under the terms of the AIG "cost-cap" insurance policy until March 30, 2019.
-Arcadis continues to provide FORA with quarterly AIG cost-cap insurance invoicing estimates provided in the ESCA Quarterly Board Report under and ESCA amendment (2019) mentioned later in this report.
+Arcadis continues to provide FORA with quarterly AIG cost-cap insurance invoicing estimates provided in the ESCA Quarterly Board Report.